rabeehcv/Java--Practice-and-Tasks/Notes.md

 Maps key to values.
 It doesn't allows duplicate elements.
 A key can have one value.
 1. HashMap: Allows null values and the null key.
 Does not guarantee order.
 2. TreeMap: Keys are in sorted order.

+### Exception Handling
+To handle runtime errors, ensuring the normal flow of the application.
+1. Checked Exception: checked at compile-time.
+Handle the exception using a try-catch block or declare it using the throws keyword.
+2. Unchecked Exception: not checked at compile-time.

+#### try,catch,finally,throw,throws
+try block: Code that might throw an exception is placed here.

+catch block: Code that handles the exception is placed here.

+finally block: Code that is always executed, whether an exception is thrown or not.

+throw statement: Used to explicitly throw an exception.

+throws keyword: Indicates that a method might throw one or more exceptions.

+#### Custom Exception
+User-defined exceptions that extend the Exception class.
+They provide a way to define specific error conditions that can occur in an application.

+### File Handling
+Involves reading from and writing to files.
+Two main packages for file handling: java.io and java.nio.
+#### java.io
+Commonly used classes for file handling:
+- File: An abstract representation of file and directory pathnames.
+- FileReader: Used for reading character files.
+- FileWriter: Used for writing to character files.
+- BufferedReader: Reads text from an input stream, buffering characters for efficient reading.
+- BufferedWriter: Writes text to an output stream, buffering characters for efficient writing.
+#### java.nio
+Modern and efficient way to handle I/O operations.
+Key classes include:
+- Path: Represents a path in the file system.
+- Files: Contains static methods for file and directory operations.